TriggeredMessaging/PyPurePaint/README.md

 [Triggered Messaging](http://triggeredmessaging.com)

 ========
-**Examples**
-Create a new contact list.
+**Create a new contact list.**
 Will generate a contact list from a set of dictionaries.
 ```python
 from pypurepaint import PureResponseClient as Pure
 pure = Pure()